A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

+Subsequent decay probabilities for heavy neutrino decay as well as charged Higgs decay are almost 100\%.
+To compare it with the SM background, there are no subprocesses that can contribute directly to similar final states.
+Due to charge mismeasurements we can consider the process $pp \to e^+ e^- t \bar{t} b\bar{b}$ as a possible background.
+The cross section for this process at LHC with $\sqrt{s}=13$ TeV is around 0.16 fb.
+The charge mismeasurement probabilities are much below $10^{-3}$ and therefore this would hardly give any event even with an integrated luminosity of 3000 fb$^{-1}$.
+The signal would still yield a handsome 516 events for {\bf BP2} where we add the contributions for both the $\nu_4$ and $\nu_5$ channels in case of {\bf BP2}.
+Although the signal would be difficult to observe in the near future at both ATLAS and CMS, but with the very high luminosity option at LHC, it would be a very unique channel to observe.

-when the $\nu_4$ is pair produced.
-Again one gets $2\mu^- \, + 2 t \, + 2 \bar{b}$ when $\nu_5$ is pair produced.
-For the $H^{\pm}$ lighter than the top quark it decays to the light quarks thus giving a more conventional signal of same-sign leptons with multiple jets.
+For the charged Higgs ($H_1^{\pm}$) lighter than the top quark it decays to the light quarks thus giving a more conventional signal of same-sign leptons with multiple jets.
 However a marked difference is the absence of SM $W$ and $Z$ boson in the decay cascades of the heavy neutrino decay.
 These modes become available for the scenario with pseudo-Dirac heavy neutrinos.
-Similarly, the single production of the heavy neutrino through $W_R$ resonance would lead to a signal with same-sign lepton along with a top and bottom quark.
+Similarly, the single production of the heavy neutrino through $W_R$ resonance would lead to a signal with same-sign lepton along with a top and bottom quark, where $\sigma(pp \to W_R)=3.2$ fb for $M_{W_R}=4$ TeV.
 We leave a much more detailed signal analysis of the collider signals of the model for future work and focus on pointing out the interesting signals that one can expect to observe at LHC here.

 In addition, if the charged Higgs are heavier than the heavy neutrinos, then they would dominantly decay into them and the corresponding charged lepton.
 This can lead to significantly different search signal for the charged Higgs when compared to conventional ones.
 Thus even when the charged Higgs is heavier than the top quark, a presence of a light Majorana neutrino completely overwhelms the $t \,b$ decay option.
 The charged Higgs production would be via the photon exchange mostly: